 You can read more about using Dynamicweb PIM in the manual.

-The PIM > General settings are used to configure the general behavior of Dynamicweb PIM on the solution.
+The PIM General settings are used to configure general PIM behaviors on a solution.

 The Field/Language factor for PIM is used to generate page sizes in Edit-mode in PIM after the formula (Visible fields * Visible languages) / Factor.
 The higher the factor is, the more products will be shown per page, at the cost of performance.
 This is a limitation with browser technology, not with Dynamicweb PIM.

 The Do not publish incomplete products checkbox is used to ensure that products which are not 100% complete for a channel cannot be published to that channel.